Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 How to Set Up the WPChat Widget on Your WordPress Site (Step-by-Step)

-Don’t worry if you’ve never set up a chat tool before — this takes less than 5 minutes and requires zero coding:
+Don’t worry if you’ve never set up a chat tool before.
+This takes less than 5 minutes and requires zero coding:

 - Install and activate WPChat on your website